-One important feature built into Jump Send is that email campaigns are ended once a customer leaves a product review.
-This directly addresses the issue of not sending too many emails, or unwanted emails.
+One important feature built into Jungle Scout’s Launch is that email campaigns are ended once a customer leaves a product review.
+This directly addresses the issue of not sending too many emails or unwanted emails.

 The other unique feature that you can include some blank stars encouraging the recipient to rate the product.
 Once you add the simple Autofill tag, your emails automatically include the product and some blank stars, like this: